Chronos-Vault/chronos-vault-security/audits/AUDIT_READINESS.md

 ## What We're Auditing

-**Trinity Protocol is a 2-of-3 consensus verification system across Arbitrum, Solana, and TON.**
+**Trinity Protocol™ is a 2-of-3 consensus verification system across Arbitrum, Solana, and TON.**

 ### In Scope ✅
 - Multi-chain consensus verification logic